mjhea0/node-workshop/outline.md

     | movies/:id | DELETE    | Delete a movie     |

   1. Write a function to call the [OMDB API](http://www.omdbapi.com/) using the [request](https://github.com/request/request) library, which returns an array of movies.
 Use this data for your API.
-1. Homework
-  - Create a new API with the resources of your choice - i.e., cars, animals, cookies, bikes, bananas, coffees...
-  - Instal linter
-  - Fix Jim

-## Day 3

 ### MongoDB